 If you have a Commonwealth Health Care Card, you can apply to pay the concession rate for your court fees.
 This is the only type of concession card the Court accepts.
-Complete the 'Application to pay the concession rate' form, available on our website.
+Complete the 'Application for standard or concession court fees' form, available on our website.
 Read the RedCrest Electronic Filing User Guide for instructions on how to apply for a fee waiver or pay the concession rate (redcrest com.au).
 If you have questions about using RedCrest, contact the Registry.